RayBB/swappa-listing-alert/README.md

 ![Slack Screenshot](/screenshots/slack_screenshot.png "Screenshot of Notification in Slack")

 ## Overview
 [Swappa](https://swappa.com) is a great site for buying and selling used electronics.
 You get a high level of customer protection and support, the site is really easy to navigate, and listings are well organized.
 One downside to the site is the lack of public API.
-If you want notificaitons about new listings the only options is to subscribe to email notifications.
+If you want notificaitons about new listings the only option is to subscribe to email notifications.
 I wanted something better than emails.

 ## New Notification Flow
 1. User lists new item for a product you’re subscribed to